yehudacohen/alchemy/alchemy-web/docs/getting-started.md

 > import "alchemy/fs"
 > ```
 > If you forget this, you would get an error
 > `Cannot destroy resource "my-first-app/dev/hello" type fs::File - no provider found.
-You may need to import the provider in your alchemy.config.ts.`
+You may need to import the provider in your alchemy.run.ts.`
 >
 > This is because IDEs usually remove unused imports.
 If you don't import the resource, the delete handler won't be registered which Alchemy needs to delete the resource.